jpmcb/blog/content/about.md

 # Hi there! 🌊

-My name is John & I'm a senior software engineer at [OpenSauced](https://opensauced.pizza) where I'm building open source insights tooling.
+My name is John & I'm a senior software engineer at [OpenSauced](https://opensauced.pizza) where I'm building our backend infrastructure and open source insights tooling.

 In the past, I've worked at AWS, VMware, & Pivotal Cloud Foundry where I worked on open source software, observability & SRE tooling, Kubernetes, Linux operating systems, and cloud technologies.